How to restore Apple Music library and never lose it again

 Music not syncing on iCloud

-If you see your music files on Mac but don’t see them on iPhone, it’s likely because the devices haven’t been synced in a while or the sync is currently turned off.
+If you see your music files on Mac but not on iPhone, it’s likely because the devices haven’t been synced in a while or the sync is currently turned off.

 To re-sync devices, connect your phone to your Mac via USB, open Finder, click on the phone icon, switch to music, and click sync (either complete or selective).

-To re-enable syncing, go to Settings on your phone, scroll down and tap on Music, and toggle on Sync Library.
+To re-enable syncing, go to Settings on your phone, scroll down to Apps > Music, and toggle on Sync Library.
+The route for your Mac: Music > Settings > General > toggle Sync Library.

 Music moved to a different location